-The Dow Jones Industrial Average is one of the earliest examples of a stock index, a collection of company shares that are calculated into one number that’s supposed to represent the stock market as a whole or a subset of it.
+The Dow Jones Industrial Average is one of the earliest examples of a stock index, a collection of 30 blue-chip company stocks that are calculated into one number that’s supposed to represent the U.S. stock market as a whole or a subset of it.

-Now there are hundreds of indices, that represent everything from smaller companies (The Russell 2000), to specific industries, like the KBW Bank Index, to the S&P 500—the oft-cited index that represents a broad cross-section of America’s largest companies and is the reference for trillions of dollars worth of exchange traded funds.
+Now there are hundreds of indices, which represent everything from smaller companies (The Russell 2000), to specific industries, like the KBW Bank Index, to the S&P 500 — the oft-cited index that represents a broad cross-section of America’s largest companies.
+But the Dow is still watched, domestically and worldwide, as a leading market indicator.

-The Dow Jones Industrial Average has the type of companies you might expect for a collection of 30 companies that represent the commanding heights of the world economy: Apple, Microsoft, JP Morgan Chase, Nike, Coca-Cola, Walmart, Disney, along with companies like Dow or Caterpillar that you may not be as familiar with but are massive and play an important role in business in the United States and around the world.
+The Dow Jones Industrial Average is based on the performance of 30 companies that represent the industry leaders in the world economy: Apple, Microsoft, JP Morgan Chase, Nike, Coca-Cola, Walmart, Disney, along with companies like Dow or Caterpillar that you may not be as familiar with, but are massive and play an important role in business in the United States and around the world.

-The companies on the Dow Jones Industrial Average change regularly, reflecting changes in the US economy.
+Nonetheless, the companies on the Dow Jones Industrial Average change regularly, reflecting changes in the U.S. economy.

 How the Dow Jones Industrial Average Changed Over Time

-The Dow Jones Industrial Average is intimately tied up with the history of American financial journalism.
-The Dow Jones Industrial Average is just eight years younger than the premiere financial publication, the Wall Street Journal, which was founded in 1889, while the Dow Jones Industrial Average was founded as a 12 company index in 1896.
+The Dow Jones Industrial Average is intimately tied up with the history of the markets and American financial journalism.
+The Dow Jones Industrial Average is just eight years younger than the Wall Street Journal, which was founded in 1889, while the Dow Jones Industrial Average was founded as a 12-company index in 1896.

 The Dow Jones Industrial Average was originally developed by Charles Dow and Edward Jones.